Watch one of Kona’s beautiful, breathtaking sunsets, then slip into the water and snorkel above majestic manta rays.

 It’s time to pull out your bucket list!

-Your boat takes off from Honokohau Harbor, just as the sun sets in the sky, to go north to Garden Eel Cove or south to the Sheraton, depending on where the best manta action was the night before.
+Your boat takes off from Honokohau Harbor, under the starry or moonlit Kona sky, to go south to the Sheraton.
 This is an ideal time to be at the Manta site as many of the other boats are gone, leaving the site to you and the mantas.
 We are one of only a couple of companies who offer this amazing experience at a later time.

 Kona is home to over 200 named mantas, distinguished by their beautiful black and white marks.
 The manta rays come all year round, but their numbers on any given day depend on the amount of plankton in the water.
 The manta rays of Kona, Hawaii are beautiful, mysterious and unafraid of humans.
 This is definitely bucket list material; Kona is one of only three places in the whole world where you can swim with manta rays.